Axionable/Axionaut/README.md

 The proposed architecture is a slightly modified version of the PilotNet published by [Nvidia](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
 This architectue is powerfull to modelise all possible drive situations while simple enough to run on the raspberry pi 3 B+.
 [Dropout](http://jmlr.org/papers/volume15/srivastava14a.old/srivastava14a.pdf) of 10% was added on two classifier layers to avoid [overfitting](https://en.wikipedia.org/wiki/Overfitting).

-## Features

-1. <strong>Autonomous drive mode:</strong> Real-time autopilot using Deep Learning models.
-2. <strong>Data recording:</strong> Real-time data recording from the car.
-3. <strong>Training mode:</strong> Build and train your own driving models from scratch or using transfer learning.
-4. <strong>Free ride:</strong> Enjoy driving your RC car on the free ride mode.

 ## API

 Create a new vehicle and set it to self-driving mode is extremely easy: